mappu/miqt/README.md

 MIQT is a clean-room binding that does not use any code from other Qt bindings.

 - [therecipe/qt](https://github.com/therecipe/qt) is the most mature Qt binding for Go.
+	- It works by making IPC calls to a separate C++ binary downloaded at runtime from a site under the maintainer's control.
+This may be less performant than calling Qt directly.
-But because of the LGPL license, it's [extremely difficult to make a proprietary app](https://github.com/therecipe/qt/wiki/FAQ#can-i-make-a-proprietary-app-with-this-binding-).
+	- Because of the LGPL license, it's [extremely difficult to make a proprietary app](https://github.com/therecipe/qt/wiki/FAQ#can-i-make-a-proprietary-app-with-this-binding-).
 See also their [issue 259](https://github.com/therecipe/qt/issues/259).
 - [kitech/qt.go](https://github.com/kitech/qt.go) is another mature Qt binding for Go.
-Unfortunately, it's also using the LGPL license.
+	- Unfortunately, it's also using the LGPL license.
+- [go-qamel/qamel](https://github.com/go-qamel/qamel) is an MIT-licensed Qt binding for Go.
+	- Unfortunately, it only supports QML, not Qt Widgets.

 ### Q5.
 How does the MIQT Go API differ from the official Qt C++ API?